manicmike66/metropolis/index.md

 <div class="container justify-content-center">
 <div class="row">
 <div class="col">
-<ul>Established in 2016, Metropolis Clothing is an Australian brand of clothing inspired by historic fashions from Art Deco through to the Mid Century eras. <br/>Garments are made in Melbourne, Australia.<br/> I have been collecting and making vintage fashions for 35 years and passionate about vintage style. <br/>I do alterations and renovations.<br/>I have 18 years experience in CAD and manual pattern making.<br/>
+<ul>Established in 2016, Metropolis Clothing is an Australian brand of clothing inspired by historic fashions from Art Deco through to the Mid Century eras. <br/>Garments are made in Melbourne, Australia.<br/> I have been collecting and making vintage fashions for 35 years and I am passionate about vintage style. <br/>
 I offer the following services:<br/>
 <li>
 Clothing alterations and repairs,